nhyldmar/fez-ap/README.md

 ## Thanks

-Big thanks to the Fez Modding community especially Krzyhau for all the incredible tooling and help.
+Big thanks to the Fez Modding community especially Krzyhau and Jenna1337 for all the incredible tooling and help.
 If you like this mod, please send all the thanks their way.